dlundgren/ansible-plugins/docs/plugins/lookup/overridden.md

 # Plugin :: lookup :: Overrides

-The core plugins don't allow you to specify alternative locations of files.
+These overrides to core plugins allow you to specify alternative file locations in the `ansible.cfg`.

-These are modified versions that allow you to do so.

 # Ansible configuration changes

-The following variables can be used from within `ansible.cfg`.

 These are comma separated lists.